High in the Himalayan mountains of Tibet, young monks must prove themselves in

 tightening your arms.
 If you can hold or drape a bit of material over your hands,

-6. Lightly tighten your stomach muscles, using about one quarter the effort it
+so much the better. - Lightly tighten your stomach muscles, using about one quarter the effort it

 would take to do a sit-up, and keep them tight as you inhale, extending your